Table of Contents

 5. Cohabitation means you are serious about each other

 Not every relationship ends in cohabitation.
-You could be dating a number of people but when you plan to move in together with someone that means you are serious about them.
+You could date a number of people but you plan to move in together only with someone you’re emotionally invested in and share an intimate connection with.
+In many ways, cohabitating is a sign that you see your partner as ‘the one’.

-Apart from sharing rent or experimenting with relationships, if two people who are in a monogamous relationship and move in together then it means they are serious about cohabitation.
-This means the relationship is all set for the next level.
+Apart from sharing rent or experimenting with relationships, if two people in a monogamous relationship move in together, then it means they are serious about their future.
+Cohabitation means the relationship is all set for the next level.

 FAQs

-Does society accept cohabitation?
-A Pew Research Centre survey conducted in 2017 show that 53 per cent Americans are married now which is down from 58 per cent in 1995.
-Currently 66 per cent of married adults in the US had cohabited before they got married.
+A Pew Research Centre survey conducted in 2019 shows that 53% of Americans are married now which is down from 58 per cent in 1995.
+Currently, 66% of married adults in the US had cohabited before they got married.
+So, yes, cohabitation is quite common.

 Couples cohabitate because they want to know each other better.
 Sometimes they come from divorced families and do not believe in marriage.
-Also, paying the rent together works out financially and they don’t have to pay taxes and higher mortgages that married people, who earn well, have to do.
+Also, living together works out to be a financially sound decision for many couples, as they don’t have to pay taxes and higher mortgages that married people, who earn well, have to.

 Cohabitation is still illegal in states like Mississippi, Michigan, Florida and Virginia in the US.

 Only marriage can lead to divorce.
-You can have a cohabitation agreement which puts down property rights and children’s custody rights.
-When a cohabiting couple parts ways they just have to honour the agreement.
+You can have a cohabitation agreement specifying details like division of assets and child custody rights.
+When a cohabiting couple parts ways they just have to honor the agreement.